-To install and use DS-5, you must have a minimum specification of computer with a dual core 2GHz processor (or equivalent) and 2GB of RAM.
+To install and use DS-5, your workstation must have a minimum specificiation of a dual core 2GHz processor (or equivalent) and 2GB of RAM.

 A RAM of 4GB or more is recommended to improve performance when debugging large images, using models with large simulated memory maps, or when using ARM Streamline Performance Analyzer.